partrickJhonson/beef/Tunnelling.md

 The requests are not cross-origin: this means that if the current origin of the [[hooked browser|https://github.com/beefproject/beef/wiki/Hooked-Browser]] is `http://example.com:80`, the browser using the proxy can send requests only to `http://example.com:80`.

-There are future plans to extend the tunnelling proxy capabilities integrating Erlend Oftedal's [[malaRIA|http://erlend.oftedal.no/blog/?blogid=107]].
-This will allow the tunnelling proxy to forward requests to every origin with a liberal cross-origin policy.
+There are future plans to extend the tunneling proxy capabilities integrating Erlend Oftedal's [[malaRIA|http://erlend.oftedal.no/blog/?blogid=107]].
+This will allow the tunneling proxy to forward requests to every origin with a liberal cross-origin policy.

 ```<allow-access-from origin="*">```